Configuring VSCode with Nix on macOS

 # ...

-extensions = with pkgs.vscode-extensions; [
+extensions = with pkgs.vscode-marketplace; [

 dracula-theme.theme-dracula